aws-amplify/amplify-category-api/packages/amplify-category-api/API.md

 // Warning: (ae-forgotten-export) The symbol "DeploymentResources" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
+export const transformGraphQLSchema: (
+context: $TSContext,
+options: any,
-export const transformGraphQLSchema: (context: $TSContext, options: any) => Promise<DeploymentResources | DeploymentResources_2 | undefined>;
+) => Promise<DeploymentResources | DeploymentResources_2 | undefined>;

 // @public (undocumented)
+export function updateAdminQueriesApi(
+context: $TSContext,
-export function updateAdminQueriesApi(context: $TSContext, apiProps: {
+apiProps: {
     apiName: string;
     functionName: string;
     authResourceName: string;
     dependsOn: Record<string, any>[];
+},
-}): Promise<void>;
+): Promise<void>;

 // Warnings were encountered during analysis:
 //
-// src/provider-utils/awscloudformation/utils/containers-artifacts.ts:30:3 - (ae-forgotten-export) The symbol "ResourceDependency" needs to be exported by the entry point index.d.ts
+// src/provider-utils/awscloudformation/utils/containers-artifacts.ts:30:1 - (ae-forgotten-export) The symbol "ResourceDependency" needs to be exported by the entry point index.d.ts
-// src/provider-utils/awscloudformation/utils/containers-artifacts.ts:35:3 - (ae-forgotten-export) The symbol "API_TYPE" needs to be exported by the entry point index.d.ts
+// src/provider-utils/awscloudformation/utils/containers-artifacts.ts:35:1 - (ae-forgotten-export) The symbol "API_TYPE" needs to be exported by the entry point index.d.ts
-// src/provider-utils/awscloudformation/utils/containers-artifacts.ts:124:42 - (ae-forgotten-export) The symbol "Container" needs to be exported by the entry point index.d.ts
+// src/provider-utils/awscloudformation/utils/containers-artifacts.ts:317:1 - (ae-forgotten-export) The symbol "Container" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)